Privacy Policy

 (3) Use of cookies

 This website uses the following types of cookies, the scope and functionality of which are explained below: Transient cookies are automatically deleted when you close the browser.
 These include, in particular, session cookies.
-These store a so-called session ID, with which various requests of your browser can be assigned to the common session.
+These store a so-called session ID, with which various requests from your browser can be assigned to the joint session.
 This allows your computer to be recognized when you return to our website.
-The session cookies are deleted when you log out or close the browser.Persistent cookies are automatically deleted after a specified period of time, which may differ depending on the cookie.
+Session cookies are deleted when you log out or close the browser, while persistent cookies are automatically deleted after a certain period of time, which may vary depending on the cookie.
 You can delete the cookies in the security settings of your browser at any time.

 • 3 Collection of personal data when visiting our website

 (1) In the case of mere informational use of the website, i.e. if you do not register or otherwise transmit information to us, we only collect the personal data that your browser transmits to our server.
-If you wish to view our website, we collect the following data, which is technically necessary for us to display our website to you and to ensure its stability and security (legal basis is Art.
+If you wish to access our website, we collect the following data, which is technically necessary to display our website to you and to ensure its stability and security (legal basis is Art.
 6 para.
 1 p.
 1 lit. f DS-GVO):

 IP address